-The aim is to provide need-based and demand-driven technical assistance for DRR policy development and its implementation including provision of technical advisory capacity in ACP countries.
+The aim was to provide need-based and demand-driven technical assistance for DRR policy development and its implementation including provision of technical advisory capacity in ACP countries.

 Window 3: DRR in Recovery & Capacity Building

-The Window 3 includes a fast track mechanism supporting ACP countries in the aftermath of a disaster with rapid technical assistance to develop a recovery framework including a build back better approach.
+The Window 3 included a fast-track mechanism supporting ACP countries in the aftermath of a disaster with rapid technical assistance to develop a recovery framework including a build back better approach.

-- Developing ex-ante capacity in ACP countries for Post-Disaster Needs Assessments (PDNAs);
+- Developing ex-ante capacities in ACP countries for Post-Disaster Needs Assessments (PDNAs);

-- Supporting PDNAs, that assess damages, losses and needs following a disaster.
-PDNAs enable drawing up a recovery framework which integrate DRR principles, as well as leveraging additional support;
+- Support for PDNAs, that assessed damages, losses and needs following a disaster.
+PDNAs enabled drawing up a recovery framework which integrate DRR principles, as well as leveraging additional support;

-- Contributing to just-in time knowledge and good practice advisory support to disaster-stricken Governments, and;
+- Contributions to just-in time knowledge and good practice advisory support to disaster-stricken Governments, and;

-- Matching funds for the implementation of the DRR components recommended by PDNA.
+- Matched funds for the implementation of the DRR components recommended by PDNA.

-Emphasis is placed on supporting disaster-affected low income countries in fast-tracking the necessary post disaster assessments, ensuring that risk reduction measures are prominently placed in multi-sector recovery and reconstruction plans, and to leverage the existing trilateral agreement between the United Nations, the European Commission and the World Bank on Post Crisis Assessments and Recovery Planning.
+Emphasis was placed on supporting disaster-affected low-income countries in fast-tracking the necessary post disaster assessments, which ensured that risk reduction measures were prominently placed in multi-sector recovery and reconstruction plans, and to leverage the existing trilateral agreement between the United Nations, the European Commission and the World Bank on Post Crisis Assessments and Recovery Planning.

 Rossella Della Monica is a Disaster Risk Management Specialist in the GFDRR Brussels team and is also responsible for the oversight of the implementation of the ACP-EU NDRR Program and focal point for the Caribbean.